ReflectsLight/quran-json/README.md

 The contents of this repository was built thanks to:

 * https://www.sacred-texts.com - for the original Arabic.
-* https://quran.com - for the English transaction.
+* https://quran.com - for the English translation.